Piano Sonata No. 31 (Beethoven): Background

 In the summer of 1819, Adolf Martin Schlesinger, from the Schlesinger firm of music publishers based in Berlin, sent his son Maurice to meet Beethoven to form business relations with the composer.
 The two met in Mödling, where Maurice left a favourable impression on the composer.
 After some negotiation by letter, the elder Schlesinger offered to purchase three piano sonatas for 90 ducats in April 1820, though Beethoven had originally asked for 120 ducats.
 In May 1820, Beethoven agreed, and he undertook to deliver the sonatas within three months.
 These three sonatas are the ones now known as Opp.
-109, 110, and 111, the last of Beethoven's piano sonatas.
+109, 110, and 111, the last of his piano sonatas.

 The composer was prevented from completing the promised sonatas on schedule by several factors, including his work on the Missa solemnis (Op.
 123), rheumatic attacks in the winter of 1820, and a bout of jaundice in the summer of 1821.
 Barry Cooper notes that Op.
 110 "did not begin to take shape" until the latter half of 1821.
 Although Op.
 109 was published by Schlesinger in November 1821, correspondence shows that Op.
 110 was still not ready by the middle of December 1821.
 The sonata's completed autograph score bears the date 25 December 1821, but Beethoven continued to revise the last movement and did not finish until early 1822.
 The copyist's score was presumably delivered to Schlesinger around this time, since Beethoven received a payment of 30 ducats for the sonata in January 1822.

 Adolf Schlesinger's letters to Beethoven in July 1822 confirm that the sonata, along with Op.
 111, was being engraved in Paris.
 The sonata was published simultaneously in Paris and Berlin that year, and it was announced in the Bibliographie de la France on 14 September.
 Some copies of the first edition reached Vienna as early as August, and the sonata was announced in the Wiener Zeitung that month.
 The sonata was published without a dedication, though there is evidence that Beethoven intended to dedicate Opp.
 110 and 111 to Antonie Brentano.
 In February 1823, Beethoven sent a letter to the composer Ferdinand Ries in London, informing him that he had sent manuscripts of Opp.
 110 and 111 so that Ries could arrange their publication in Britain.
 Beethoven noted that while Op.
 110 was already available in London, the edition had mistakes that would be corrected in Ries's edition.
 Ries persuaded Muzio Clementi to acquire the British rights to the two sonatas, and Clementi published them in London that year.